 Strictly speaking, patch management is usually the responsibility of a separate tool.
 This is the case with the SolarWinds division of responsibilities.
 However, there is a fully-compatible Patch Manager module available from SolarWinds that will keep the firmware of your network devices up-to-date.

-SolarWinds offers you a 30-day free trial of the Network Configuration Manager and the Patch Manager, which install on the Windows Server environment.
+SolarWinds offers you a 30-day free trial of the Network Configuration Manager and the Patch Manager, which installs on the Windows Server environment.
 The same free 30-day trial offer is available for the Network Automation Manager deal.